• Skip to primary navigation

 Are You Eating Enough?

 It sounds like you’re eating the right things, but perhaps not quite enough.
-And, I do believe healthy snacking is ok with the right foods, because whole grains, vegetables, and fruits can fill up your stomach but not always be enough calories.
+I do believe healthy snacking is okay with the right foods because whole grains, vegetables, and fruits can fill up your stomach but not always be enough calories.

-That would probably depend on how your weight is doing.
-If it’s doing well or you’re losing, you could try adding in an extra snack (or two) during the day.
+That would probably depend on your weight.
+If it’s doing well or you’re losing weight, you could try adding an extra snack (or two) during the day.
 Or, if you don’t want to snack, be sure you’re getting enough food at each meal.

 Add a Little more of These